hashicorp/terraform-provider-google/website/docs/r/logging_project_sink.html.markdown

 # google\_logging\_project\_sink

-Manages a project-level logging sink..
+Manages a project-level logging sink.
 For more information see [the official documentation](https://cloud.google.com/logging/docs/), [Exporting Logs in the API](https://cloud.google.com/logging/docs/api/tasks/exporting-logs) and